 Whether real or faux, leather is a popular medium many love to incorporate into their closet.
 Taught by Elke Bergeron, this Creativebug class will teach you the fundamentals to create a handmade leather clutch from home!

 One of the perks of this course and project is that a sewing machine will not be required; you’ll be learning how to stitch by hand, which is especially practical if you’re not familiar with sewing or don’t own a machine.

 Besides sewing, Elke will demonstrate the basics of leather working, including setting rivets and studs, choosing a closure, and tips on embellishing and personalizing your item.

-Everything you learn here can be applied in just about any leather art project that comes your way, so if you’re eager to learn but low on availability, this is a digestible option to get a lot under your belt in a short amount of time.
+Everything you learn here can be applied to just about any leather art project that comes your way.
+So, if you’re eager to learn but low on availability, this is a quick, practical class to get a lot under your belt in a short amount of time.

-As a quick, project-centered course, keep in mind that your project will result in a more simple and organic-looking bag, rather than an elaborate, detailed item.
-That said, it probably won’t do the trick if you’re looking for more in-depth leather working classes around larger-sized, intricately crafted bags.
+Keep in mind that your class project will be a very simple item vs. an elaborate leather piece.
+That said, it probably won’t do the trick if you’re looking for more in-depth leather working classes focused on larger, detailed projects.

-This class is available as part of a subscription below, but you can also enjoy a 60 day free trial by clicking here.
+This class is available as part of the platform’s subscription plan, but you can also enjoy a 60 day free trial by clicking here.